How is the drug name pronounced?

-The CAR on the surface of the modified T cell can attach to a protein called CD19 on the surface of the cancer cell.
-When a CAR attaches to CD19, T cells recognize the cancer cells and kill them.
-The entire process to create Tecartus from the collected blood can take approximately 2 to 4 weeks.
+Once inside the body, The CARs on the surfaces of the modified CAR T cells can attach to a protein called CD19 on the surface of the cancer cells.
+When a CAR attaches to CD19, the T cells recognize the cancer cells and kill them.
+The entire process to create Tecartus, from collecting the blood to delivering the treatment, takes approximately 2 to 4 weeks.

 How is this drug given to the patient?

 Before receiving Tecartus, patients are treated with a short course of chemotherapy to reduce the number of white blood cells.
 For patients with mantle cell lymphoma, tThe chemotherapies cyclophosphamide and fludarabine are administered 5, 4 and 3 days before treatment with Tecartus through a tube in the vein (intravenous, i.v.).
 For patients with acute lymphoblastic leukemia, fludarabine is administered on day -4, -3, and together with cyclophosphamide on day -2 before treatment with Tecartus through an intravenous infusion.
 The reduction in the patient’s white blood cell count gives the CAR T cells in Tecartus enough space to multiply, and provides them with the resources needed to survive longer in the patient.
 About 30 to 60 minutes before receiving Tecartus, patients receive acetaminophen and an antihistamine to reduce the chance of reactions to the infusion.

 Patients receive Tecartus through an intravenous (IV) infusion (through a tube in the vein).
 The administration of Tecartus usually takes about 30 minutes.